galliaproject/gallia-docs/json.md

 - <a name="220104142500"></a>Was probably never meant to become the standard it has become
 - <a name="220104142501"></a>Has no official notions of schema: JSON Schemas are an afterthought and unaffiliated(?)
 - <a name="220104142502"></a>Ambiguity over the semantics of: `{"foo": "hello", "bar": null}` vs `{"foo": "hello", "bar": []}` vs `{"foo": "hello"}`; this means people choose one arbitrarily and sometimes imparts alternative semantics to each (and often do not comment on that fact); empty strings and zero values are also possibly problematic from that angle (TBD).
-- <a name="220104142503"></a>JSON arrays at the top-level are painful to process when big, which is why "JSON Lines" (https://jsonlines.org/) prospered
+- <a name="220104142503"></a>JSON arrays at the top-level are painful to process when big, which is probably why "JSON Lines" (https://jsonlines.org/) prospered.
+I recommend avoiding them as much as possible.
 - <a name="220104142504"></a>JSON aims to be part human friendly, part machine friendly; it is less human friendly than YAML or HOCON, and much less machine friendly than say alternatives like Avro, protobuf, etc; This isn't a problem in and of itself, only insofar as people use it for just about everything irrespective of who/what will consume it (human or machine)
 - <a name="220104142505"></a>Data types:
   - <a name="220104142510"></a>It's dearly missing the Integer type (possibly my biggest pet peeve with it) - I refer to this as the "JSON number tax"